-Hey Rod Skunk, we really like the idea of a round DJ booth.
+Hey Kidd Lando, we really like the idea of a round DJ booth.
 Thanks for sharing the pictures with us.
 When did you start DJing?
-“DJ since 1991.
+“I DJ since 1991.
 Since 1997 I am co-organizer of the nightclub The Atomic Café in Munich.
 From 1998 to 2007 I ran a monthly 2-hour radioshow on a Munich local radio station.”

 Your DJ booth is unique and really classy, who built it?
-The Motivation for my Plattenkreisel (that means record circle in Bavarian) was pure laziness – to reach every record in under 30 seconds without getting up.
-So I drew a blueprint and gave it to a carpenter friend of mine named Michael Locke for constructing.
-He changed some details, for example he added a table board beneath the mixer which can be pulled out.
-The whole construction took him about a month to build.
-It consists of five pieces, each one as heavy you wouldn’t wish to move house with ever again.
+“The Motivation for my Plattenkreisel (Bavarian for record circle) was pure laziness – reaching every record in under 30 seconds without getting up.
+So I drew a blueprint and gave it to a carpenter friend of mine, Michi Lock, for constructing.
+He fixed some details and the whole construction took him a couple of weeks to build.
+It consists of five pieces, each one very heavy.”

 How many records do you keep in your room?
 “I own about 2000 LPs and 1000 45s, 80% pre-1975 today.
 It used to be the double size in 2006 – I started selling all records I don’t really like anymore, regardless of being important for me in the past.
 Trying to keep records I know and appreciate now, only”